marimontefusco/marimontefusco/README.md

 ### Hello, everybody!  👋
 <br>⚡ I’m studying systems programming and web development to become a Software Developer
-- ⚡ I’m currently learning Android app development with Kotlin, API and MicroServices development with Python, AWS DevOps and Requirements Engineering at University
+<br>⚡ I’m currently learning Android app development with Kotlin, API and MicroServices development with Python, AWS DevOps and Requirements Engineering at University
-- ⚡ I have already studied Python, SQL, Java, Javascript, AWS Cloud Computing and Software Engineering
+<br>⚡ I have already studied Python, SQL, Java, Javascript, AWS Cloud Computing and Software Engineering
-- ⚡ And I'm always trying to improve my development skills!
+<br>⚡ And I'm always trying to improve my development skills!
   <br>
-- ⚡ Other things about myself:  art and design enthusiast, Fashion Design Degree, 3 cats + 1 dog, loooots and lots of plants!
+<br>⚡ Other things about myself:  art and design enthusiast, Fashion Design Degree, 3 cats + 1 dog, loooots and lots of plants!
   <br>
-- ⚡ Feel free to contact me!
+<br>⚡ Feel free to contact me!

 <br>